 So, it’s nothing wrong about keeping within budget for the first time.
 If you have enough shooting and post-shooting skills, that even can look fine while published.

-However, if you have gears of semi-professional and professional grade, make sure to learn how to use them properly.
+However, if you have gears of semi-professional and professional grade, make sure to learn how to use Video camera properly.

 Tip 2: Use A Microphone Individually